 Jobs that fall into this category require people who are highly analytical, research-oriented, and driven by data, measurement, and statistical significance.
 Researchers will have the opportunity to specialize in a specific field and work in myriad settings throughout their careers.
 These occupations often involve coordinating, training, supervising, or managing the activities of others to accomplish goals.
 Almost all research-oriented marine biology careers will require some level of additional certification and, most likely, a graduate degree.

-Job titles you can expect to see
+Marine biology job titles you can expect to see

 People in these roles research or study basic principles of plant and animal life, such as origin, relationship, development, anatomy, and functions, according to the USDOL.
 It also says these marine professionals require “very advanced” communication and organizational skills.